bashbaugh/open-magic-chess-old/README.md

 https://core-electronics.com.au/tutorials/raspberry-pi-zerow-headless-wifi-setup.html

+Finally, you will need expand your filesystem.
+SSH into your pi then type `sudo raspi-config` and then go to “Advanced Options” > “Expand Filesystem”.
+Then press "Finish" and say yes when it asks you to "reboot now".

 ### Python dependencies

+SSH into your pi again and type this to install Git and pip: `sudo apt install git python3-pip -y` .
+It will take a minute or two.

-SSH into your pi and type `git clone https://github.com/scitronboy/open-magic-chess.git` to download the code.
+Then type `git clone https://github.com/scitronboy/open-magic-chess.git` to download the code.

 Then type `cd open-magic-chess` to change into the directory.
 Now you will need the following:

 + Python 3.5 - comes preinstalled on Raspbian.
 Typing `python3 --version` should return something containing `3.5`.
-+ Python requirements (python-chess, smbus2, RPi.GPIO) - install with `pip3 install -r requirements.txt`
++ Python requirements (python-chess, smbus2, RPi.GPIO) - install with `sudo pip3 install -r requirements.txt`
-+ Stockfish 8 or higher - install with `sudo apt install stockfish`
++ Stockfish 8 or higher - install with `sudo apt install stockfish -y`

 If you are planning to do python development on this project, you will also need a virtual environment: